Tips to help you actually ENJOY your Holidays this year!

 . . .
 And Couldn’t we all use a little more joy and peace?!

 A Note Especially for Parents:

 At times, we all let the stress and frustrations of life get the better of us.
 This is never truer than during the hustle and bustle of the Holiday season.
 One of the most effective, most important things parents can do to improve their children’s behavior is to look at their own behavior.
 Are you short-tempered?
 Are you losing your cool?
-This is obviously not good for you, but it can be a recipe for disaster when parenting any child, especially a child with ADHD.
+This is obviously not good for you, but it can be a recipe for disaster in parenting, especially if you’re parenting kids with special challenges like ADHD.

 Remember: your child’s ADHD brain is constantly seeking stimulation to increase that under-active brain activity.
 We know that attention to any behavior is a sure fire way to increase the frequency of that behavior.
 When we give negative attention to an unwanted behavior, we also increase the frequency of that unwanted behavior because negative attention is very stimulating to your child’s ADHD brain.
 Even though they generally do not want to displease us, it can be extremely difficult for them to resist the attraction to the stimulation of our negative attention.
 Unless safety is a concern, the most important thing you can do in reacting to unwanted behavior in a child with ADHD is literally NOTHING!
 I know it’s hard, (believe me, I know first-hand just how hard!), but the best thing you can do for most unwanted behavior is to ignore it.

 Spend your precious attention on the positive behaviors you want to increase and do your best to give no reaction, or a very neutral reaction to the negative behaviors.
 Sincere, concise praise of the positive behaviors and a calm, neutral “non-reaction” to negative behaviors is a great way to get more of what you want at home—peace!